-Each year in the UK, there are 8 fixed public holidays.
-Public holidays are commonly referred to as "bank holidays".
-Students like to use bank holidays to catch up on work, revise, sleep in or take a trip away.
+Each year in the UK, there are 8 fixed public holidays (commonly referred to as "bank holidays").
 Remember, the university is closed on bank holidays and some shops and attractions in the UK may also be shut or have reduced opening hours.
 We recommend that you plan ahead if you're organising activities on a UK public holiday.